rweigel/phys305/syllabus.md

 * How many problems you solved
 * How many problems you pseudo-solved
-* How much use you made use of the in-class problem solving time
+* How much use you made use of the in-class problem-solving time
 * How much use you made of my time or your classmate's time

 By pseudo-solved, I mean that you